Raymond0T/Stage/README.md

 # Stage

-Trying to create concert stage
+Testing different methods for fun by recreating a concert stage